lucee/lucee-docs/docs/03.reference/02.tags/pdf/tag.md

 - Linearize PDF documents for faster web display.
 - Remove interactivity from forms created in Acrobat(c) to generate flat PDF documents.
 - Encrypt and add password protection to PDF documents.
-- Generate thumbnail images from PDF documents or pages.
+- Generate thumbnail images from PDF documents or pages. *not implemented in v5*
 - Add or remove watermarks from PDF documents or pages.
 - Retrieve information associated with a PDF document, such as the software used to generate the file or the author, and set information for a PDF document, such as the title, author and keywords.
 - Create PDF portfolios